webpack/webpack-cli/OPTIONS.md

   --resolve-loader-main-files-reset                                                  Clear all items provided in configuration.
 Filenames used to find the default entry point if there is no description file or main field.
   --resolve-loader-modules <value...>                                                Folder name or directory path where to find modules.
   --resolve-loader-modules-reset                                                     Clear all items provided in configuration.
 Folder names or directory paths where to find modules.
+  --resolve-loader-prefer-absolute                                                   Prefer to resolve server-relative URLs (starting with '/') as absolute paths before falling back to resolve in 'resolve.roots'.
+  --no-resolve-loader-prefer-absolute                                                Negative 'resolve-loader-prefer-absolute' option.
   --resolve-loader-prefer-relative                                                   Prefer to resolve module requests as relative request and fallback to resolving as module.
   --no-resolve-loader-prefer-relative                                                Negative 'resolve-loader-prefer-relative' option.
   --resolve-loader-restrictions <value...>                                           Resolve restriction.
 Resolve result must fulfill this restriction.
   --resolve-loader-restrictions-reset                                                Clear all items provided in configuration.
 A list of resolve restrictions.
 Resolve results must fulfill all of these restrictions to resolve successfully.
 Other resolve paths are taken when restrictions are not met.
   --resolve-loader-roots <value...>                                                  Directory in which requests that are server-relative URLs (starting with '/') are resolved.
   --resolve-loader-roots-reset                                                       Clear all items provided in configuration.
 A list of directories in which requests that are server-relative URLs (starting with '/') are resolved.
-On non-windows system these requests are tried to resolve as absolute path first.
   --resolve-loader-symlinks                                                          Enable resolving symlinks to the original location.
   --no-resolve-loader-symlinks                                                       Negative 'resolve-loader-symlinks' option.
   --resolve-loader-unsafe-cache                                                      Enable caching of successfully resolved requests (cache entries are not revalidated).